Alexander Hamilton U.S. Custom House: Reception

-Landmark designations
+Landmark designations and media

-The Custom House was one of the earliest designations of the New York City Landmarks Preservation Commission, becoming an official exterior landmark in October 1965, six months after the city's landmarks law was signed.
+The Custom House was one of the first 20 designations of the New York City Landmarks Preservation Commission, becoming an official exterior landmark in October 1965, six months after the city's landmarks law was signed.
 At the time of the exterior designation, the commission said that "At some time in the future this building may be in jeopardy", since the federal government had doubted whether the Custom House should be made a city landmark.
 The Custom House's interior was also designated as a city landmark in January 1979.
 The building's exterior and public interior spaces were listed on the National Register of Historic Places in 1972.
 The structure also received a National Historic Landmark designation in 1976, marking it as a site that adds "exceptional value to the nation".
 In addition, the Custom House was added to the New York State Register of Historic Places in 1980.
 In 2007, it was designated as a contributing property to the Wall Street Historic District, an NRHP district.

-Media

 The U.S. Custom House has been used as a filming location for dozens of movies and TV shows.
 Its exterior and lobby were used as a filming location in the 1989 American supernatural comedy film Ghostbusters II, where the building stood in for the fictional Manhattan Museum of Art.
 The building has also been used as a filming location for other movies such as Inside Man (2006), How To Lose A Guy In 10 Days (2003), and Black Swan.
 In addition, it has been depicted in commercials for Citibank and BMW.